ro0mquy/rtificial/vinyl/README.md

 Place the V2 export into `rtificial/vinyl/Source/music/soundtrack.v2m` and set the `BPM` in `rtificial/vinyl/Spource/music/bpm.h`.

 #### vorbis
 Place the Ogg Vorbis file into `rtificial/vinyl/Source/music/soundtrack.ogg` and set the `BPM` in `rtificial/vinyl/Spource/music/bpm.h`.
-You alsow have to set the size of the Ogg file in bytes as `VORBIS_SOUNDTRACK_SIZE` in `/rtificial/vinyl/Source/music/vorbis_info.h`.
-This file also allows you to set the number of channels (`AUDIO_CHANNELS`) and the sample rate (`SAMPLE_RATE`) manually.
-If you don't, the file will be queried for it.
-If you do, that code is not compiled in and it might save you a teeny tiny bit of executable size.
-Also note that at the current state it is not possible to decode the file in a thread parallel to compiling shaders, this might lengthen the loading time a bit.
+Note that at the current state it is not possible to decode the file in a thread parallel to compiling shaders on windows, this might lengthen the loading time a bit.

 ### Debugging